ltiao/ltiao.github.io.nikola/posts/creating-a-nikola-theme-with-sass-compiled-bootstrap.rst

 Initializing the Theme
 ----------------------

 First, create a new Nikola theme.
-The way I like to do this is by creating a `new repository on Github`_ so that it can be initialized with a README, LICENSE, ``.gitignore``, etc. Next, clone the newly created repo into ``<site-root>/themes``.
+I prefer to do this by creating a `new repository on Github`_ so that it can be initialized with a README, LICENSE, ``.gitignore``, etc. Once that's done, clone the newly created repo into ``<site-root>/themes``.

 The bare minimum requirement for a Nikola theme is that it include a ``parent`` file.
-Since our theme just uses our own extended and customized Bootstrap, it makes sense to inherit from ``bootstrap3`` or its `Jinja2`_ port, ``bootstrap3-jinja``.
+Since our theme just uses our own extended and customized version of Bootstrap, it makes sense to inherit from ``bootstrap3`` or its `Jinja2`_ port, ``bootstrap3-jinja``.
 I much prefer Jinja2 over `Mako`_, so we shall opt for the latter.
 It goes without saying that everything outlined below can trivially be made to work for Mako.

 .. code:: console